Recreational Water Watch for Lake Hartwell

 The South Carolina Department of Environmental Services (SCDES) continues to monitor the harmful algal bloom (HAB) on Lake Hartwell in order to provide the latest recommendations for protecting public health.

-On June 3, SCDES’s Aquatic Science Division (ASD) teams surveyed the lake and collected new water samples from 10 different locations, as identified in the map graphic.
-SCDES’s Algal Bloom Monitoring Map has been updated with sampling locations and observations since June 2.
+On June 16, SCDES’s Aquatic Science Division (ASD) teams surveyed the lake and collected new water samples from six locations, as identified in the map graphic.
+SCDES’s Algal Bloom Monitoring Map has been updated with sampling locations and observations.

 Based on the latest round of lake observations and water sampling, SCDES has updated the Recreational Watch for Lake Hartwell and removed certain areas of the lake, including:

-• Six and Twenty lake arm upstream of Centerville Road
+• Six and Twenty Creek lake arm between SC-24 and Centerville Road

-The Recreational Water Watch for the lake remains in effect for areas downstream of these road crossings, with the following recommendations:
+The Recreational Water Watch for the lake remains in effect for areas of the Tugaloo and Seneca River lake arms, with the following recommendations:

 • avoid direct contact with Lake Hartwell water in areas where the HAB is observed